 Feta Sun Dried Tomato Soda Bread

-While baking from scratch is something I enjoy, quick easy recipes, or in some cases assemblies, are essential to have on hand.
-Whether we are rushed off our feet with the busyness of life, or the opposite, too hot or tired to contemplate ‘cooking’, we all need a stash of no fail, easy recipes.
-As soon as they are assembled and baked, we can breath a collective sigh of relief, take a deep breath and enjoy our time together.
+While baking from scratch is something I enjoy, quick easy recipes are also an essential to have..
+Whether we are rushing around with the busyness of life, or the opposite, too hot or tired to contemplate ‘cooking’, we all need a stash of no fail, easy recipes.
+After assembling and baking, we can breath a collective sigh of relief, take a deep breath and enjoy our time together.

 So, whatever you are making, baking or even assembling in your kitchens, remember to have fun.
 Because food tastes better when shared and the hostess is relaxed!